 About me

-I am a PhD student in the Economics department at the University of Southern California.
+I am a PhD candidate in Economics at the University of Southern California.

 Research interests